jriguera/ansible-ironic-standalone/README.md

 ## Production set-up

-Deploying this setup on a physical server is the reason why it was created.
+Deploying this setup on a physical server was the main reason to create this project.
 Get to a datacenter, take a server, install Ubuntu and run the playbook.
-Define the Ansible inventory file in `hosts` folder and run `setup-ironic.yml` using it. *allinone* is a good example for inventory, just change the the names and IP's.
-"All in one" setup is capable of manage at least 100 physical servers.
+Define the Ansible inventory file in `inventory` folder and run `setup.yml` using it. *inventory.ini* is a good example for inventory, just change the the names and IP's.

+The setup was created to work with two network interfaces: one for public API's (*Ironic_public_ip*) and the other one for PXE baremetal deployment (*Ironic_private_ip*), but you can manage everything with one network interface by using the same IP in both variables.
+You could also enable a third interface to offer DHCP for IPMI, which, together with Ironic Inspector can make the job of add new physical servers in a datacenter really easy (well, there are some issues with Inspector to get/set the IPMI address: it does not work on all brands, but you can give a try ;-)

-Ironic Inspector is a new daemon which provides automatic server discovery, enrollment and hardware inspection.
-You can disable automatic discovery and enroll by switching the variable `ironic_inspector_enabled=False` (which only defines a default PXE entry).
-The variable `ironic_inspector_discovery_enroll=True` defines a set of Inspector rules to apply to new discovered servers (see `roles/inspector/default/discovery_rules*`).
+Ironic Inspector is a daemon to provide automatic server discovery, enrollment and hardware inspection.
+You can disable automatic discovery and enroll by switching the variable `ironic_inspector_enabled: false` (which only defines a default PXE entry).
+The variable `ironic_inspector_discovery_enroll: True` defines a set of Inspector rules to apply to new discovered servers (see `vars/inspector/discovery_rules*`).
 You can disable whenever you want Ironic Inspector by just changing to the variable `ironic_inspector_enabled` and re-run the playbook.

-You can manage everything with one network interface (depending on your network configuration), but you can also enable a second interface to offer DHCP for IPMI, which, together with Ironic Inspector can make the job of add new physical servers in a datacenter really easy (well, there are some issues with Inspector to get/set the IPMI address: it does not work on all brands, but you can give a try ;-)

 The settings for MySQL are good enough for a normal server nowadays, taking into account the workload of the databases, but you can fine tune them.
 Moreover, if